Functions of a Noun

-Functions of a Noun provides the eight different noun functions so that you can understand how nouns function in a sentence.
+Functions of a Noun provides the eight different noun functions with examples so that you can understand how nouns function in a sentence.

 1. Noun Functions as Subject